solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 ## Monitoring database operations

-Azure Metrics can be configured to monitor the database as well.
+Azure can be configured to monitor the database as well.
 As you can see from the following screenshot, there are many metrics available out of the box that can be monitored:

-![][26]
+![][33]

+Monitoring your Azure Database for MySQL Flexible Server instances allows you to understand database resource constraints, connectivity patterns, causes of application failures, and more.

+Once you specify the data that your Azure resource(s) should monitor (varies based on the service), you need to direct that data to a place that Azure Monitor can monitor.
+For example, with MySQL Flexible Server instances, you can use the **Diagnostic setting** tab of the Azure portal to route MySQL slow query logs and audit logs to Log Analytics workspaces (Azure Monitor Logs).

+![This image demonstrates the Diagnostic setting tab of Azure portal to set the destination for logs.]

 In addition to the views in Azure Monitor, log data collected can be sent to Log Analytics workspaces and then analyzed with [Kusto Query